Renter Relationships, Smart Screening, Property Prep, Maryland Property Management

 • After 12 months, they may not have the means to pay rent to you.

-• They may leave you with damage beyond the security deposit that you have no way to recoup.
+• They may leave you with damage that exceeds the security deposit, leaving you with no way to recoup your losses.

 • You may find it hard to deal with the renter for the full 12 months—even if they already paid their rent.